hkyagnes/Getting_and_cleaning_data_project/CodeBook.md

 Title: Codebook for “Getting and cleaning data” course project

-author: Ka Yi HUI
+Author: Ka Yi HUI

-date:22 April, 2015
+Date:22 April, 2015

 ## Introduction
 The purpose of this project is using the skills taught in the course (collect, work with, and clean a data set) to prepare tidy